impuremaths/impuremaths.github.io/_posts/2021-02-24-order-execution.md

 I was unable to find a good secondary source explaining regulation that protects customers from this practice.
 Is the situation as dire as it sounds?

-My guess is that there is still some competition among market makers - not to mention competition among brokers.
+My understanding is that there is still some competition among market makers - not to mention competition among brokers.
 For instance, Charles Schwab has a good reputation; it would be devestating to the company if someone - either the SEC or an attentive retail customer - uncovered impropriety in its trade execution.

+However, my other understanding is that regulators are willing to overlook such impropriety however, if the surcharge is on the order of pennies per transaction.
+As a result, it would behoove customers with larger accounts to research brokers' execution practices before settling with one.

 ### Open questions